 After the close of World War II the U. S. Air Force began concentrating great

-effort toward providing aircrews with the improved radio communications equipments which were so sorely needed.
+effort toward providing aircrews with the improved radio communications equipments

-out to all operational agencies asking for comments on the
+Queries were sent out to all operational agencies asking for comments on the

 sets.
 The replies seemed at first to be demanding the impossible but careful evaluation

 disclosed many major deficiencies in the currently standard equipments.

 Of all the radio communications equipments presented for scrutiny, the liaison

 set provoked the greatest comment - much of which may have been interpreted as a

 scathing denunciation.
 There seemed to be little about it that was right.
 Although

 it was a substantial advance over its predecessor, it was a far cry from what could

 A recap of the criticisms revealed that they all came to focus at one point:

 it was not possible to train radio operators to the required degree of proficiency

 In other words, aircraft manufacturers could produce radio operator positions in

 the Morse Code, combined Communications Procedures, radio circuit discipline, and

 The plotting board at the USAF Radar Approach Control center.